Effective Field Theory Description of Light Dilaton: Conclusions

 \item Visible signatures: Analysis of additional rare meson decay channels, such as visible resonances in $B^+ \to K^+ \mu^+ \mu^-$~\cite{LHCb:2016awg}, which offer complementary sensitivity to the invisible channels studied here.

 \end{itemize} All the above experimental probes would provide a comprehensive search strategy on light dilaton particle.

 \acknowledgments

 We would like to thank Yandong Liu for helpful discussion.
-This work is supported by the National Science Foundation of China under Grant Nos.
-12347105, 12375099, 12235001, 12447101, and 12447101, and the National Key Research and Development Program of China Grant No. 2020YFC2201501, No. 2021YFA0718304.
+This work is supported by the National Key Research and Development Program of China Grant No. 2021YFA0718304, No. 2020YFC2201501, and the National Science Foundation of China under Grant Nos.
+12347105, 12375099, 12235001, and 12447101.
 This work is also partly supported by Fundamental and Interdisciplinary Disciplines Breakthrough Plan of the Ministry of Education of China.
 The authors gratefully acknowledge the valuable discussions and insights provided by the members of the Collaboration on Precision Tests and New Physics (CPTNP).